yizhouzhao/VRKitchen2.0-Tutorial/docs/source/tutorial/anim_mixamo.rst

-Animation Tutorial 1: Bring Mixamo Animation to Omniverse
+1. Bring Mixamo Animation to Omniverse
 ====================================================================

 In this part, we are going to show how to bring characters and animation clips from `Adobe Mixamo <https://www.mixamo.com/#/>`_ into ``Omniverse Create``